New York's 110th State Assembly district

 New York's 110th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Phillip Steck since 2013.

 Geography

+2020s

 District 110 contains portions of Albany and Schenectady counties.
+It contains the towns of Colonie, Niskayuna, and a portion of the city of Schenectady and town of Guilderland.

+2010s

-It contains the outskirts of the cities of Albany and Troy and a portion of the city of Schenectady.
+District 110 contains portions of Albany and Schenectady counties.
+It contains the towns of Colonie, Niskayuna, and a portion of the city of Schenectady.